Best Running Sunglasses of 2026

 Fit, Adjustability, and Comfort

-If you want a single pair of sunglasses for all your running needs, you might want to get a pair with interchangeable lenses, like the Smith Reverb.
+If you want a single pair of sunglasses for all your running needs, consider getting a pair with interchangeable lenses.
 You can swap out the lenses of these frames based on the light conditions.
-A photochromic lens, like the one on the Julbo Spark with Reactiv 2-3 Glare Control Lens, will be your best bet for runs starting or finishing in the dark because the coverage will vary depending on light conditions.
+A photochromic lens, like the one on the Julbo Spark or Tifosi Moab, will be your best bet for runs with changing light conditions, such as those that start in daylight but end in darkness.
+We think photochromatic lenses are fantastic for running, which is why we love the Smith Shift Split Mag, even though they are expensive.

-What’s also important to consider is how well the sunglasses will stow when not in use.
+It’s also important to consider how well the sunglasses will stow when not in use.
 Do they stash easily in your running vest?
-Will they stay in place when you store them on your head?
+Will they stay in place when you put them on your head?
 How do the arms fit with a hat?
-Our testers found that the flexibility of the Rudy Project Propulse helped them stay in place, whether they were wearing them during a hot summer run or had them on over a thick hat.
+Our testers found the flexibility of the Rudy Project Propulse helped them stay in place, whether they were wearing them during a hot summer run or had them on over a thick hat.
+The Method Seven Silverton Trail26 had really flexible arms, which made them comfortable, but they felt less secure when worn on the top of our heads than other sunglasses with more robust frames.

 Durability

-You won’t find any infomercial-type sunglasses in this guide — you can’t run over these sunglasses with a car or throw them from the top of a mountain to the bottom and expect them to survive.
-But all the sunglasses in this guide should be reliably durable — they don’t scratch easily or break under normal wear and tear.
-Even the budget Goodr OGs and the Tifosi Salvo performed well in the durability department.
-If you’re someone who frequently drops their sunglasses or has a habit of stashing them in a pack without putting them in a protective case, you might want to err on the side of buying less expensive glasses and replacing them as they get damaged.
+You won’t find any infomercial-type sunglasses in this guide — you can’t run over these sunglasses with a car or throw them off a cliff and expect them to survive.
+But all of our choices are reliably durable — they won’t scratch easily or break under normal circumstances.
+Even the budget Goodr OGs and the Tifosi Sanctum performed well in the durability department.

-The most significant difference in durability comes with polarized lenses.
-Less expensive polarized lenses can be damaged easily and distorted over time.
-More expensive polarized lenses still need to be protected from abrasion, but they should last for a long time.
+The most significant difference in durability is with polarized lenses.
+Less expensive polarized lenses, like those in the Knockaround Fast Lanes, can be easily damaged.
+More expensive polarized lenses still require protection from abrasion, but with proper care, they should last for a long time.

 Cost

-Although the best sunglasses for running are now much cooler and more durable than ever, the adage “you get what you pay for” is still relevant.
-All sunglasses are somewhat fragile, but the lens quality and durability can really make or break the price.
-Goodr is a very popular sunglasses brand, but its polarized lenses don’t stand up over time the same way more expensive brands like Zeal and Smith do.
-If you want the best running sunglasses with polarized lenses that you can count on to perform for a long time, it could be worth shelling out for Rudy Project Propulse.
-But some runners accept that they often handle their sunglasses roughly and drop them frequently, and for these people, a less expensive pair of sunglasses could be the way to go, even if they have to be replaced occasionally.
+Goodr is a very popular sunglasses brand, but its polarized lenses don’t hold up over time as well as those of more expensive brands, like Zeal and Smith.
+If you want the best running sunglasses with polarized lenses that you can count on to last for a long time, it could be worth shelling out for Zeal Boone.
+But, some runners accept that they often handle their sunglasses roughly and drop them frequently.
+For these people, a less expensive pair of sunglasses, like the Goodr OGs, could be the way to go.

 Running in Unpredictable Light Conditions